dachshund-ncu/simpleSingleDishDataReductor/README.md

 # simpleSingleDishDataReductor
 Single dish radio telescope data reductor.
 Designed to work with data, obtained from 32m NCU radio telescope autocorrelator (in frequency-switch mode).
-It makes use of QT interface and matplotlib plotting library to interactively visualize the data.
+It makes use of the QT interface and matplotlib plotting library to interactively visualize the data.

 ### Requirements ###